Remarks on restricted Nevanlinna transforms

 For a probability measure $\mu$, let

-where $\mathcal{D}$ is so called Stolz angle in which the inverse $F_{\mu}^{-1}$ exists; cf. Bercovici-Voiculescu (1993) and references therein .
-Since for any probability measures $\mu, \nu$ there exists a unique probability measure $\gamma$ such that
+where $\mathcal{D}$ is the so called Stolz angle in which the inverse $F_{\mu}^{-1}$ exists; cf. Bercovici-Voiculescu (1993) and references therein.
+Since for any probability measures $\mu$ and $\nu$ there exists a unique probability measure $\gamma$ such that

-we call it \emph{the Voiculescu convolution} and denote by $\gamma=\mu\oplus\nu$.
-A relation between $\oplus$-infinite divisibility and some random integrals with respect to classical L\'evy processes is given in Jurek (2007), Corollary 6.
+we call it \emph{the Voiculescu convolution} and denote it by $\gamma=\mu\boxplus\nu$; cf. Bercovici-Voiculescu (1993) and references therein.
+A relation between $\boxplus$-infinite divisibility and some random integrals with respect to classical L\'evy processes is given in Jurek (2007), Corollary 6.

-Here are seemingly unexpected relations between the Voiculescu $\oplus$ and the boolean $\uplus$ operations on probability measures.
+Here are some unexpected relations between the Voiculescu $\boxplus$ and the boolean $\uplus$ operations on probability measures; cf. Lenczewski (2007), Proposition 2.1 and the Acknowledgements below.

 \begin{prop} For probability measures $\mu_1$ and $\mu_2$ there exist unique probability measures $\nu_1, \nu_2$ such that